codedoors/codedoors.github.io-integrator/index.md

   headline: We're always looking to work with smart people.
   content: You can find our vacancies on AngelList.<br><a href="https://angel.co/zebrie/jobs"
     title="Vacancies at Zebrie">Vacancies at Zebrie</a><br><br> -->
-- template: signup-bar
-  block: cta-bar
-  email_recipient: pleaserespond@zebrie.com
-  content: Want to reach out?
-Leave your email address and we will be in touch.
-- template: simple-footer
-  block: footer-1
-  content: © <script>new Date().getFullYear()>2018&&document.write("-"+new Date().getFullYear());</script> Zebrie .
-All Rights Reserved.

----

-foo bar